 Take the time to unpack, refit, and recalibrate the job.

-Refit means getting rid of what no longer fits, which might mean delegating some duties to other senior managers and possibly adding management team capacity, if necessary.
-And it means including those duties being done but aren’t reflected in the current job description.
+Refitting means eliminating what no longer fits, which may involve delegating some duties to other senior managers and, if necessary, adding management team capacity.
+It also means including duties that are being done but aren’t reflected in the current job description.

 MISTAKE #5: Facing the rear-view mirror instead of the windshield

-Instead of taking the time to plan and calibrate the executive director position to the future, the board merely dusts off the current job description.
+Instead of taking the time to plan and calibrate the executive director position for the future, the board merely dusts off the current job description.
 Job descriptions are rarely up to date.
-They usually reflect leadership qualities that got the organization to where it is today, but those qualities may not be the best leadership specs to guide your nonprofit into the future.
+They usually reflect the leadership qualities that got the organization to where it is today, but those qualities may not be the best leadership specs to guide your nonprofit into the future.
 Or worse, the board shapes the job profile in reaction to the current executive.
-If the executive is admired, trying to match their assets.
-And if the executive is scorned, trying to reverse their liabilities.
+If the executive is admired, the board tries to match their assets.
+And if the executive is scorned, the board tries to reverse their liabilities.

 How to avoid it:

-In addition to unpacking and refitting, the job needs to be recalibrated to reflect the future leadership needs of the organization.
-The board should have an in-depth discussion about the organization’s future direction and what kind of leadership is needed to get “there.”
+In addition to unpacking and refitting, the job needs to be recalibrated to reflect the organization’s future leadership needs.
+The board should have an in-depth discussion about the organization’s future direction and the kind of leadership needed to get “there.”
 Then they can use that knowledge to shape a fresh set of job requirements.
 That might involve updating the strategic plan or, at least, having an in-depth discussion about the strategic priorities for the next 3 to 5 years.

 MISTAKE #6: Overestimating the board’s ability to execute the search and manage the transition on their own

-Your board members may have hiring experience, but hiring a nonprofit executive director is different than hiring for just about any other post.
+Your board members may have hiring experience, but hiring a nonprofit executive director is different from hiring for just about any other position.
 First, too often, boards don’t recognize what they don’t know about the executive’s job.
-They see a sliver of the job around board meetings but not the rapid-fire, day-to-day environment, the gear-shifting between leadership and management, or the range of responsibilities involved in the job and the mental bandwidth required to cover them all.
-Second, the transition is a complicated organizational change process that requires deft political skills, good communication, and project management capability.
+They see a sliver of the job around board meetings but not the rapid-fire, day-to-day environment, the gear-shifting between leadership and management, or the range of responsibilities and the mental bandwidth required to cover them.
+Second, the transition is a complex organizational change process that requires deft political skills, strong communication, and enterprise-level management capability.

-Even the best, most engaged boards rarely understand the full nature of the executive director’s job without some serious preparation and support.
-Moreover, the search and selection process and the transition management are unique and taxing responsibilities for a volunteer board.
+Even the best, most engaged boards rarely fully understand the executive director’s role without serious preparation and support.
+Moreover, the search and selection process and transition management are unique and taxing responsibilities for a volunteer board.

 How to avoid it:

-Make sure the board chair appoints the best leadership on the board to the planning committee.
-Encourage the committee to consider their capacity for managing the project carefully.
-Ensure that they have appropriate support to manage this complicated set of processes.
-Insist that they get outside counsel to guide them if necessary.
+Ensure the board chair appoints the best leadership from the board to the planning committee.
+Encourage the committee to carefully assess their capacity to manage the project.
+Ensure they have the appropriate support to manage this complex set of processes.
+Insist that they engage outside counsel if necessary.

-Nonprofit executive succession can be complicated and challenging, but there are two actions you can take right now that can strengthen the organization and prepare the board to do a good job of managing the transition when the time comes.
+Nonprofit executive succession can be complicated and challenging, but there are two actions you can take right now that can strengthen the organization and prepare the board to manage the transition effectively when the time comes.

-- Conduct an organizational sustainability review.
-A sustainability review can spot and correct issues that are weakening, if not undermining, the organization’s long-term sustainability.
-Heading into a leadership succession, the review can help ensure your nonprofit is as stable and strong as possible before the successor takes over.
+• Conduct an organizational sustainability review.
+A sustainability review can identify and correct issues that are weakening, if not undermining, the organization’s long-term sustainability.
+As a leadership succession approaches, the review can help ensure your nonprofit is as stable and strong as possible before the successor takes over.
 Click here to download a free Sustainability Planning Guide.

 These are good management tools that you can use to strengthen your organization right now.
 Tools you can implement at any time – they don’t have to be tied to an imminent executive transition.